I’m showing you How To: Roasted Chicken Thighs (bone-in) to simplify a kitchen staple and give you an easy, healthy meal. The juiciest chicken ever!

 Sound like you?
 That was me, too!!
 For some reason, whenever we see bone-in anything it automatically triggers anxiety for some of us.
 I get it!
 Are you supposed to remove the bone before cooking?
 Leave it in?
 When do you take it out?
 How do you know if it’s cooked?!
 The questions are honestly endless.
 Try my Instant Pot Chicken Thighs for another easy way!

 Okay everybody – take a deep breath.
 I’m going to show you.
 Even if this is your first time cooking with chicken, you can totally do this.
 The secret to cooking wonderful roasted chicken thighs (or breasts) is to roast them with skin on and bone in.
+Trust me on this, you’ll be adding this recipe to your dinner rotation in no time.

 Because this literally traps the flavor and the moisture so when you’re through cooking, you have an incredibly flavorful piece of meat that is anything but ordinary.
 When it’s time to eat the chicken, I simply remove the skin and eat around the bone, or, I wait for it to cool and remove the bone and skin by pulling on each gently.